kunman93/SpaceRunner/README.md

 Welcome to our project: Space-Runner.
 We are 6 engineering Students at the ZHAW.
 First you will get an instruction on how to set-up the project, How to Play, testing and the project outlines and how far we've progressed.

 ### Set-Up
+Clone the project to a local folder and opn it with an IDE (gradle preinstalled).
-You can run this project in an IDE (gradle preinstalled) and start by entering "gradle run" in the terminal.
+Start it by entering "gradle run" in the terminal.

 If you want to test the beta of the game, get the [version 1.0 beta release](https://github.zhaw.ch/islermic/PM3-HS20-IT19a_WIN-Team03/releases).
 Extract the zip file and run the jar by double clicking or opening the command prompt and start it by using the command: "java -jar SpaceRunner.jar"